 However, my battle isn’t over.
 I still have to fight the state of California for victim’s compensation to get back the over $60,000 the attack cost me and my family in out-of-pocket expenses for moving and home care.
 I have a restitution order, but the chances of me collecting anything are slim.
 My only hope is victim’s compensation.
 And frankly, the state should be held responsible for its lack of protection for people like me who use state-funded home care services.

-The IHSS program administration has failed to respond adequately to this situation, going months without returning my calls and disrupting payments to my caregivers.
+The IHSS program administration failed to respond adequately to this situation, going months without returning my calls and disrupting payments to my caregivers.
+They never sent my final Advance Pay check to pay my caregivers, and did not provide C with severance pay, workers’ compensation, or any form of assistance.
 They claim they can flag the perpetrator and other abusers in their system to prevent them from working for IHSS, but I do not feel confident that this actually occurs.
 I hold IHSS in large part responsible for what happened to me, as the program is so poorly managed, and pays such low wages, that it makes people with disabilities targets for theft and abuse.

 Despite everything I have been through, I am determined to build a new and joyful life.
 I’m not giving up, but to move on I need justice and restitution.
 I am speaking out about the dangerous flaws in the IHSS program that effectively pair the least educated and most financially desperate employees in California with our most vulnerable citizens.
 I am speaking out in the hope that I can prevent this nightmare from happening to anyone else.